By Eva Halper, Credit Suisse Global Education Initiative

 Young people need not only knowledge, skills and a responsible attitude to managing money but also the confidence to support their ambitions.
 These are critical life skills for young people to have as they transition from school and join the adult world.
 Providing children and youth with a strong set of financial, social and personal skills as part of their education equips them at an early age to thrive.
 Findings from studies in both developed and developing countries indicate that there is a gender difference in financial education: women tend to have less knowledge, skills and confidence in this area.

 As a funder, Credit Suisse hopes that the work we support will have a legacy beyond the immediate project beneficiaries.
-One of the goals of the partnership is therefore a research project that explores the impact of financial education on adolescent girls - taking into account contextual factors and the broader ecosystem on which program impact depends.
-The findings from the research project aim to contribute to the debate around financial education – focusing specifically on girls but also recognising and taking into consideration the role of boys.
-The resulting recommendations targets development practitioners and funders but should also be of interest to national policy makers.
+One of the goals of the partnership is therefore a research project that explores the impact of financial education on adolescent girls, taking into account contextual factors and the broader ecosystem on which program impact depends.
+The findings from the research project aim to contribute to the debate around financial education, by focusing specifically on girls but also recognising and taking into consideration the role of boys.
+The resulting recommendations are aimed at development practitioners and funders but should also be of interest to national policy makers.

 How did we do what we did and what did we learn?

-The findings of this review (of financial education programs) and the resulting Theory of Change we hope will encourage more research into financial education for girls.
+We hope that the findings of this review of financial education programs)and the resulting Theory of Change, will encourage more research into financial education for girls.
 We are now exploring how and to what extent addressing local contextual factors impacts on effective program implementation.
-Our partners, Plan International and Aflatoun International are surveying hundreds of children, teachers, parents and other community members to find out how girls’ acquisition and application of financial and life skills can be enhanced by community buy-in, work on gender norms, career guidance and other interventions.
+Our partners, Plan International and Aflatoun International, are surveying hundreds of children, teachers, parents and other community members to find out how girls’ acquisition and application of financial and life skills can be enhanced by community buy-in, work on gender norms, career guidance and other interventions.

-Credit Suisse understands that supporting girls is essential to lay the foundations for their future success; not only in terms of their skills and knowledge, but also to change their expectations of their own futures – which in turn is key to changing society’s expectations for girls and the role that is permitted them in society and the economy.
+Credit Suisse understands that supporting girls is essential to lay the foundations for their future success; not only in terms of their skills and knowledge, but also to change their expectations of their own futures.
+Such change in expectation is key to changing society’s expectations for girls and the role that is permitted them in society and the economy.
 And financial education is an essential life skill.